AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ### Add request headers in your mesh file

-To add headers directly to a source handler in your mesh file, for example `mesh.json`, add the `operationHeaders` object with key-value pairs for your headers.
+To add headers directly to a source handler in your mesh JSON file, add the `operationHeaders` object with key-value pairs for your headers.
 The following example defines the `Store` header for the Commerce source and multiple headers for the LiveSearch source.

 ```json
 {